spartanracingelectric/SR17-CustomBMS/README.md

 - Avoid PRs with **giant changes**

 ### Approval Process
-- PRs must be **approved by at least one designer** before merging.
+- PRs must be **approved by at least one designer** before merging, even for designers 😠.

 ---